CamerataMusica/website/content/pages/FAQ.md

-Musicians interested in performing on the series should send information about themselves, including a sample or proposed program and an artistic sample to Camerata Musica, PO Box 615, Richland WA99352, or by email to [cndorans@charter.net](mailto:cndorans@charter.net).
+Musicians interested in performing on the series should send information about themselves, including a sample or proposed program and an artistic sample to Camerata Musica, PO Box 615, Richland WA 99352, or by email to [cndorans@charter.net](mailto:cndorans@charter.net).